- Are you struggling to make sense of a senseless or ungodly situation?

 God is the same yesterday, today and forever.
 Though each Christian counselor has differing backgrounds, experiences, understanding, and spiritual training, we acknowledge that our clients also have these varying differences and we seek to align with our clients in an objective, professional, empathetic, non-judgmental, and biblical manner.
 We know there are various denominations but one Lord many parts of the body but one body of Christ.

 Isn’t counseling the same no matter what you may be going through?

 As many as there are counselors, there are just as many approaches to counseling.
 Though many use the same skills, it is in the how, purpose, godly wisdom, and attitude that is different with Christian counseling.
 Those of us as believers here with Pathways draw our knowledge, wisdom, care, compassion, and love from His salvation, His Word, our own spiritual journey with the Lord, other godly mentors, and the Holy Spirit.
 We seek Him first for His wisdom in how to best approach each of our clients and walk alongside them.
 Thus, we look to help you in mind, heart, and spirit.

 Does Christian counseling take the place of guidance from my pastor or elder?

 Also, feel free to learn more about our Christian counselors listed here and see how we may be of service for you.
-Sandy Green, Anne Marie Sheffer, Kerry Kelly, Jessica Miceli, Allison Hanzel, Kim Arnold, Debra Marshall, and Joel Ackley provide faith-based Christian counseling to assist you through this process.
+Anne Marie Sheffer, Kim Arnold, Susan Moss, Michelle Rucker, Jennifer Foster, and Joel Ackley provide faith-based Christian counseling.

 Grace and peace be with you.